brycefrank/brycefrank.github.io/research.md

 - Tree Detection Algorithms

-I also spent two years as a timber cruiser with the Washington State Department of Natural Resources and have an interest in traditional forest measurement methods, tools, and software.
+Before graduate school I spent two years as a timber cruiser with the Washington State Department of Natural Resources and have an interest in traditional forest measurement methods, tools, and software.
 I am specifically interested in how field measurements affect the conclusions we can make using remote sensing assisted forest inventories.

 ### Conference Papers